In the United States, more than 2.8 million+ patients with COVID-19 have been treated with VEKLURY*

 Serious side effects of VEKLURY may include:

 - Allergic reactions.
 VEKLURY can cause allergic reactions during or after infusion.
-Tell your healthcare provider right away if you get any of the following symptoms: changes to heart rate, rash, fever, nausea, sweating, shortness of breath, wheezing, or swelling of the lips, face, or throat.
+Tell your healthcare provider right away if you get any of the following symptoms: changes to heart rate, rash, fever, nausea, sweating, shortness of breath, or wheezing, or swelling of the lips, face, or throat.

 - Increase in liver enzymes.
 Increases in the amount of liver enzymes are common in people who have received VEKLURY and may be a sign of liver injury.
 Your healthcare provider will do blood tests to check your liver enzymes before and during treatment and may stop your treatment with VEKLURY if you develop new or worsening liver problems.